PriscillaOng12/GoldRushMaze/DESIGN.md

 ./client hostname port [playername]
 ```
 `hostname` is the server IP

-`port` if the port number that the server expects messages from
+`port` is the port number that the server expects messages from

 `playername` is optional, but if provided, the client will be in player mode.
 Otherwise, the client joins the game in spectator mode.

 **Spectator Inputs (Keystrokes)**